Welcome to the Regatta

 The Davistown Putt Putt Regatta & Wooden Boat Festival is not only a great event but also an opportunity for the people to celebrate the Central Coast, Australia and the culture that is a part of our history, heritage and local character.

-- Heritage Ferry Challenge – Saturday 14th October
+- Kids with Cancer Heritage Ferry Challenge and Putt About – Saturday 14th October

 - Putt Putt Regatta & Wooden Boat Festival – Sunday 15th October